Hafiz408/Mini-Arcade/README.md

 # Mini-Arcade-
-Mini arcade with username and password encryption with tic tac toe,hangman and suduko games.
+Mini arcade with games such as tic tac toe, hangman and suduko.
+It also contains credential locked system.